Comparisons / AutoGen vs CAMEL AI

 AutoGen vs CAMEL AI: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-CAMEL AI camel ai pioneered role-playing multi-agent conversations in a 2023 neurips paper.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+CAMEL AI pioneered role-playing multi-agent conversations in a 2023 NeurIPS paper.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers